MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/M02L04Lab: Why did my FCI take a long time to failover?.md

 and mf.type = 1
 ```

-create this function to convert `LSN`
+Create this function to convert `LSN`

 ```sql
 Create or Alter Function dbo.fn_convert_lsn (